 Storage

-• Store leftover Cookie Dough Oreos in an airtight container in the fridge.
-We like these best the same day they are made, but they’ll last for up to 2-3 days.
-Unfortunately, these cookies become harder, and firmer every day they aren’t eaten; the frosting also tends to change texture a bit.
+Store leftover Cookie Dough Oreos in an airtight container in the fridge.
+They’re best the day they’re made but will last 2-3 days.

 5 from 1 vote

-Homemade Cookie Dough Oreos start with rich and fudgy chocolate cookies loaded up with cookie dough frosting.
-The frosting begins with edible cookie dough that gets mixed into a simple vanilla buttercream.
-This smooth and luxurious frosting makes the best filling!
+Homemade Cookie Dough Oreos pair fudgy chocolate cookies with a delicious cookie dough frosting—made by blending edible cookie dough into vanilla buttercream.
+The best cookie combo!

 Prep Time: 1 hour 30 minutes